KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 🛤️ ▲ ✨ ∴ ◎

 #### Sardis — The Path of Reawakening
-“You have a name of being alive, but are dead.”
+"You have a name of being alive, but are dead."

 This is the danger of surface —
 of appearing aligned